 - Aug.
 11, 2012: Degrassi grad Stoffman loved Learning the Ropes

 Greg Oliver attended a taping of Learning The Ropes, but doesn’t remember much about it.
-If you are interested in his Canadian Wrestling Report newsletters, shoot him an email at [email protected] to discuss getting a throwback copy.
-You can follow him on Twitter @gregmep.
+If you are interested in his Canadian Wrestling Report newsletters, they are available in PDF format here.